kellyjonbrazil/jc/docs/parsers/universal.md

 Parameters:

-    data:   (list)   Text data to parse that has been split into lines via .splitlines().
+    data:   (iter)   Text data to parse that has been split into lines via .splitlines().
 Item 0 must be the header row.
                      Any spaces in header names should be changed to underscore '_'.
 You should also ensure headers are